 Board means the board of directors of the Club established from time to time in accordance with Article 17, the members of which are the directors of the Club for the purposes of the 2006 Act.

+CASC means a Community Amateur Sports Club.

 Chairman means the person elected from time to time in accordance with these Articles as the chairman of the Club.

 chairman of the meeting has the meaning given in Article 22.